axepta-bnpp/bridgetto/README.md

 Examples:

-* smallbridge 0.0.0.0:9999 remotehost:27017  #bridges the local 9999 port to a remote host on port 27017
+* bridgetto 0.0.0.0:9999 remotehost:27017  #bridges the local 9999 port to a remote host on port 27017
-* smallbridge 0.0.0.0:9999 unix:/var/some/socket  #bridges the local 9999 port to a local unix socket in /var/some/socket
+* bridgetto 0.0.0.0:9999 unix:/var/some/socket  #bridges the local 9999 port to a local unix socket in /var/some/socket